North American exodus at PetroChina sparks speculation of company shift

 The company has also lost a number of key staff in other departments, including in legal and accounting.
 One source said that the company is not currently looking to replace the majority of those positions.

-Sources interviewed said management`s mindset over the last year has shifted toward tightening credit limits and shifting away from sources of activity common among oil traders operating in North America.
+Sources interviewed said management`s mindset over the last year has shifted towards tightening credit limits and shifting away from sources of activity common among oil traders operating in North America.

 In Houston, there are no longer any proprietary traders, according to two of the sources Reuters interviewed.
 The company did not respond to a specific request for comment regarding the shift to waterborne trading or proprietary trading.